emblaszkiewicz/emblaszkiewicz/README.md

 <br />

-I've always been interested of programming 💻.
-Constantly improving my skills by learning new technologies, solving bugs and drawing conclusions from it 💥
+<p style="text-align: center;">I've always been interested of programming 💻.
+Constantly improving my skills by learning new technologies, solving bugs and drawing conclusions from it 💥.</p>

 <br />

 <div align="center">